MobileFirst-Platform-Developer-Center/DevCenter/_posts/2019/2019-01-25-ha-configuration-for-mfp-on-icp.md

 ![List of Active Nodes]({{site.baseurl}}/assets/blog/2019-01-25-ha-configuration-for-mfp-on-icp/list-of-active-nodes.png)

 2. Bring down active master which is currently acting as leader and assigned with cluster_vip address.
-The leader can be identified by running 'ip a' on each master node.
+The leader can be identified by running `ip a` on each master node.

 ![Run ip a command]({{site.baseurl}}/assets/blog/2019-01-25-ha-configuration-for-mfp-on-icp/cluster-vip-address-to-master.png)